 Taxis | Most taxi companies are pretty reliable.
 There are many to choose from depending on where you are on the Cape.
 Do a quick Google search for the nearest company.
 Just don’t read the reviews.

 Public Transportation | The Cape Cod Regional Transit Authority (CCRTA) is the bus line on Cape Cod.
 To be honest, it’s not the most reliable or connected transit out there.
-There are very few stops and it takes several connections to get anywhere across the Cape.
+There are very few stops, and it takes several connections to get anywhere across the Cape.

 I highly recommend having a vehicle (yours or a rental) while visiting Cape Cod!